Annual Fund Drive

 An annual fund drive can be conducted by reaching out to local businesses and community members and asking for donations, at least once every year.
 This is typically done through writing donation request letters or hosting an annual fundraising event.
 Below are some basic guidelines for hosting an annual fund drive:

 - Set Fundraising Goals!
 Look at your accomplishments from previous years and try to break records.
 Monitor your progress on your website so employees, participants and donors can see how close you are to reaching your goals.
 This might give people an incentive to kick in a little bit more.
 If you have not yet met your goal towards the end of the fundraiser, send out a reminder stating exactly how much additional funding you need.
 Visit our fundraising tips for more ideas.

 - Sit down with members of your organization to identify your cause and communicate exactly what the raised funds will be used for.
 For example, instead of just raising dollars for your organization, state exactly what the money raised will fund, i.e. "Donations will be used to purchase new books, computers and resources for our New Community Library."

 - Write a donation request letter that kindly requests financial support.
 For example, send supporters an end of the year fundraising letter.
 State what the funds will be used for, and explain how each community member can make a difference through their donation.
 Be sure to include instructions for how people can make donations.
 Create an email variation of the letter that can be sent through email.
 This allows for a more viral approach, as this email request letter can include live links to donation sites, and can be forwarded from your contact list to other potential donors.

-- Be sure to recognize donors for their contributions by sending a thank you letter, listing donor names on your web site, and recognizing them at any fundraising events, etc.
+- Be sure to recognize donors for their contributions by sending a thank you letter, listing donor names on your website, and recognizing them at fundraising events.

-- Remind donors that annual fund gifts are tax deductible in accordance with IRS guidelines.
+- Always remind donors that annual fund gifts are tax deductible in accordance with IRS guidelines.